Serving All of British Columbia

 What You Need to Know Before You Contact ICBC

 Car accidents occur every day in British Columbia.
-Many result in little more than minor property damage that is easily fixed by a repair shop.
+Many result in little more than minor property damage that is easily fixed.
 Some accident claims are more complex, however, as they involve potentially life-threatening bodily injuries to drivers or passengers.
-Many more fall in-between these two extremes.
+Many more fall between these two extremes.

-One thing that is common to most B.C. motor vehicle accidents, however, is the role of the Insurance Company of British Columbia.
-ICBC is the crown corporation that provides basic insurance to all vehicles registered in British Columbia.
+One thing that is common to most B.C. motor vehicle accidents, however, is the role of the Insurance Corporation of British Columbia.
+ICBC is the Crown corporation that provides basic insurance to all vehicles registered in British Columbia, or ICBC.
 By law, drivers are required to notify ICBC of any accident that occurs involving an insured vehicle.
 But it is critical to understand exactly what this reporting obligation entails.

 What You Need to Tell ICBC